Shenandoah University Historic Timeline

 The Millwood Avenue Public Improvement Project is completed, achieving significant stormwater management improvements, the realignment of University Drive and the creation of a free-flowing right turn lane on Jubal Early Drive.

 The new Health & Life Sciences Building is completed.
-This is the home of the Eleanor Wade Custer School of Nursing, Respiratory Care, athletic training, biology and chemistry programs, as well as all pre-health programs; graduate health programs will access the 16-bed cadaver lab on the third floor of the building.
+This is the home of the Eleanor Wade Custer School of Nursing, respiratory care, athletic training, biology and chemistry programs, as well as all pre-health programs; graduate health programs will access the 16-bed cadaver lab on the third floor of the building.

-Shenandoah and Inovia join to expand graduate health education programs and strengthen the regional workforce in Northern Virginia.
+Shenandoah and Inova join to expand graduate health education programs and strengthen the regional workforce in Northern Virginia.
 Inova provides $3.2 million in seed money for the university to accommodate graduate programs in OT, PT, and PA studies; build an eight-bed cadaver lab; and lease space for up to two years at the university’s Northern Virginia Campus-Scholar Plaza in Ashburn, Virginia.

 Timothy Ford, Ph.D., becomes the first dean of the School of Health Professions on July 1, 2014, with responsibilities for leading the divisions of athletic training, occupational therapy, physician assistant studies and physical therapy at two campus locations.